 Best for: Adventure

 North Cascades National Park is one of the most stunning national parks in the United States.
 This is an adventurous weekend getaway from Vancouver, as there are numerous outdoor activities to do here, including boating, bird watching, and fishing.

 Things to Do in North Cascades

-One of the most popular things to do in the North Cascades is going hiking.
-From easy hikes to overnight hikes, there are plenty of North Cascades hikes to choose from.
+One of the most popular things to do in the North Cascades is go hiking.
+From easy hikes in Washington State to overnight hikes, there are plenty of North Cascades hikes to choose from.
 You can check the official website to see if there are any current closures as you plan one of the most active weekend getaways near Vancouver.

 You’ll want to bring your camera, as the North Cascades Highway has some amazing places to pull off for a photo.
 One of the most popular photo spots in the park is Diablo Lake, which you can access by hiking or taking pictures from a viewpoint.
 While many people choose to take a day trip to North Cascades National Park, I recommend spending a few days here.

 Where to Stay in North Cascades

 - When you need a basic place to between your days exploring, Comfort Suites Burlington has everything you need (rates start at $80 per night; book your room on Hotels.com or read reviews on TripAdvisor).

 - A family-friendly hotel with a pool is Fairfield Inn & Suites by Marriott Burlington (rates start at $80 per night; book your room on Hotels.com or read reviews on TripAdvisor).